-This course is available to specialist trainees in Obstetrics and Gynaecology who are undertaking a Fellowship in Advanced Gynaecological Surgery.
+This program is available to specialist trainees in Obstetrics and Gynaecology who are undertaking a Fellowship in Advanced Gynaecological Surgery.

 Surgery at Western

-This course aims to build on the foundations set in the Graduate Diploma in Advanced Gynaecological Surgery, with an emphasis on evidence-based best practice surgical techniques for various gynaecological pathologies.
+This program aims to build on the foundations set in the Graduate Diploma in Advanced Gynaecological Surgery, with an emphasis on evidence-based best practice surgical techniques for various gynaecological pathologies.

 You will reflect on personal experiences in gynaecological surgery, empowering continued self-improvement, appraisal and audit to enhance professional practice in advanced gynaecological surgery.

-This course is expected to take a further year full time to complete after you have successfully completed the Graduate Diploma in Advanced Gynaecological Surgery (2 years in total).
+This program is expected to take a further year full time to complete after you have successfully completed the Graduate Diploma in Advanced Gynaecological Surgery (2 years in total).

 While this program does not require accreditation, the clinical component is recognised for advanced trainees in Obstetrics and Gynaecology by RANZCOG (The Royal Australian and New Zealand College of Obstetricians and Gynaecologists).

-Admission to this course is by invitation after appointment to the fellowship position in the hospital or other accredited site.
+Admission to this program is by invitation after appointment to the fellowship position in the hospital or other accredited site.

 Fees and delivery